JSegundo/amortization-payment-process/README.md

 ### Retrieving Amortizations

 I have created routes and controllers to handle various conditions for retrieving amortizations.
-One of them also feeds data to a Vue.js dashboard.
+One of them could feed data to the Vue.js dashboard.

 ```
 public function getAmortizations()